 “Each summer he runs a wild salmon fishing operation out of an abandoned cannery near Bristol Bay, Alaska.
 He spends his winters in Portland, Oregon where he keeps his skateboard and his plus-sized cat. ” An excerpt from Corey Arnold’s bio that made me smile!

 Portrait of Edward from TED

 Edward Burtynsky’s images are some of the most hard hitting landscapes you will ever see.
 Steeped in a rich contrast they focus on depicting mans insatiable appetite for progress, no matter the cost.
 His work is centred around industrial landscapes and his work is housed in over 60 public galleries around the world.
 Words cannot do his words justice.
 I recommend having a good look through his website.
-If you are into films on photography his work was showcased in Manufactured Landscapes (on Netflix) and has one of the most amazing opening scenes of any documentary I have seen.
+If you are into point and shoot camera his work was showcased in Manufactured Landscapes (on Netflix) and has one of the most amazing opening scenes of any documentary I have seen.

 Portrait of Thomas taken from his Flickr